ARGOeu/argo-accounting/website/docs/api/collect_metrics.md

 sidebar_position: 10
 ---

+# Collecting Metrics from different levels

 The Accounting System offers the possibility to collect Metrics from different levels of the hierarchical structure Project -> Provider -> Installation.
 You can select the level you want, and the API returns the Metrics under it.
-Returned Metrics also contain the hierarchical structure they belong to, for example:
+Returned Metrics also contain the hierarchical structure they belong to, for
+example:

 ```
 {
    "id": "6297459e0f41a20c683e9019",